 Castiglione di Sicilia (the ancient Castrileonis of the year one thousand) is a place of great views and spectacular views of Mount Etna and the entire Valley of Alcantara, due to its altitude of over 600 meters above sea level.
 Enjoy a leisurely pace, by car given the steepness of the streets that climb the Hill, the road leading to the castle of Lauria, of Norman origin (twelfth century): You'll pass a 17th-century churches like the brotherhood of mercy, in piazza Sant'Antonio, the heart of the ancient quarter called of Palaia, There are beautiful baroque palaces while in front of you open picture-postcard views of the valley below and Mount Etna.
 A few kilometres from the historical centre, in the direction of Randazzo and Moio Alcantara, Don't miss a short stop-over to Cuba Santa Domenica: located in open countryside, is an example of Byzantine Church in Sicily, dating back to the sixth century.

 Finally, on the way back, passing through olive groves and Hazel, I stopped to Montalbano Elicona.
 For three good reasons: the bread of Montalbano, the provola di Montalbano Elicona and visit to the town appointed Italy's most beautiful village in 2015.
 We went to the Farm Grattazzo where you can have lunch and enjoy the excellent cheese made, as tradition, using the ancient tools of the dairyman.
 Provolone browse (that is produced primarily in Montalbano, Basicò and Floresta, all countries of the Nebrodi district), you get with raw cows ' milk in the months between March and October (better if made in June): the process is long and complex: the curd, obtained from milk and from animal rennet, is broken by adding hot water, handmade, cottage cheese mixed with serum and bleed.
 The tuma, thus obtained, whey ricotta is mixed, wrapped in cotton sheeting and allowed to ripen, even for 24 hours.
-At this point we proceed to spinning: the tuma is thinly sliced, worked in wooden vats with the hot whey ricotta and, Thanks to the skilful hands of cheesemaker, takes the classic pear shape.
-Seasonings have been going on for about ten days for the fresh product, up to 15 months for large seasoning.
+At this point we proceed to spinning: the tuma is thinly sliced, worked in wooden vats with the hot whey ricotta and, Thanks to the skilful hands of cheesemaker, take the classic pear shape.
+The ages range from about ten days for fresh produce, up to 15 months for large seasoning.
 The taste can be sweet till slightly spicy.

 At the end of the tour I treated myself to a step into modernity and I visited a young and emerging brewery in the province of Messina.
 It's called Epic Brewery, is located in Sala, and is run by three local youths (Helium, Carmelo and Piero) with a passion for the art of beer and good food.
 I like share with them a taste of the latest labels produced.
 The philosophy that inspires them is one: in a land like Sicily, particularly suited to the production of, There is also a place for products like beer.
 What else to say?
 After stopping at Sala is back to Messina, admiring another beauty: the Strait of Sicily.
 But that's another story.